balena-io/docs/pages/reference/supervisor/supervisor-upgrades.md

 * Less downtime (if any)
 * Smaller update size

-To run an update for an individual device, navigate to that device's *Actions* tab, click *Update supervisor*, and select the version of the balena Supervisor you would like to update to:
+To run an update for an individual device, navigate to that device's *Actions* tab, click *Update Supervisor*, and select the version of the balena Supervisor you would like to update to:

 ![Supervisor device upgrade](/img/common/updates/supervisor-device-upgrade.png)

 Updates can also be issued to multiple devices in the same application with the same CPU architecture.
 From the device list, click the checkbox to the left of any online devices you wish to update.
-Then click the *Actions* button in the upper-right corner of the dashboard, followed by *Update supervisor*:
+Then click the *Actions* button in the upper-right corner of the dashboard, followed by *Update Supervisor*:

 ![Supervisor batch upgrade](/img/common/updates/supervisor-batch-upgrade.svg)